 - Your refund may have to pay certain delinquent debts of your spouse

-A person who files a joint return with their spouse may have to watch any refund check due get devoured by a government agency if their spouse owes debts like child support or overdue student loans.
-Again, if your spouse fits into one of these categories, then it’s probably best to use the married filing separately category
+A person who files a joint return with their spouse may have to watch any refund check due get devoured by a government agency if their spouse owes debts like child support or have defaulted student loans.
+Again, if your spouse fits into one of these categories, then it’s probably best to use the married filing separately category.

 - Your deductions for medical expenses will be limited